National Autism Trainer Programme

 (NATP)

-AT-Autism and Anna Freud have joined forces to develop a ground-breaking autism train
+AT-Autism and Anna Freud joined forces to develop a ground-breaking autism Train the Trainer programme commissioned by NHS England.

 • adult and children and young people inpatient mental health settings